nachito-schon/ecommerce-backend/README.md

   "name": "Product name",
   "description": "Product description",
-  "image_url": "Public URL of the product's image", "price": "Price of the product (float, greater than 0)" }
+  "image_url": "Public URL of the product's image", "price": "Price of the product (double, greater than 0)" }
 ```